makersacademy/news-summary-challenge/README.md

 ## Usage

-(Note: The app the will only work if you save a Guardian API key in a file within that same location called `api-key.js`, like so: `var apiKey = "qwertyuiopasdfghjklzxcvbnm"`)
+(Note: The app the will only work if you save a Guardian API key in a file within the `news-summary-challenge` folder called `api-key.js`, like so: `var apiKey = "qwertyuiopasdfghjklzxcvbnm"`)

 In that same location, in Terminal: